pharmavillage/documentation/content/develop/reference/modules/_index.md

 no expire, a new expire is set.
 If the key already have an expire, it is replaced with the new value.

-If the key has an expire, and the special value `REDISMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Redis [`PERSIST`]({{< relref "/commands/persist" >}}) command.
+If the key has an expire, and the special value `PHARMAVILLAGEMODULE_NO_EXPIRE` is used as a new expire, the expire is removed, similarly to the Redis [`PERSIST`]({{< relref "/commands/persist" >}}) command.
 In case the key was already persistent, no operation is performed.